 The skills developed in Key Stage 3 are essential for students to continue to develop as performers and composers at Key Stage 4.
 Our Year 9 Music Enrichment course is incredibly popular and gives students deep and engaging opportunities to develop and mature as musicians and to make the transition between Key Stage 3 and GCSE Music.
 The breadth of learning expands to encompass music from around the world but also incorporates music from students' own experience.
 The use of music technology, the internet, the music industry and instrumental specialists all create a rich tapestry of learning experiences and opportunities.
-Current topics studied include Cover Versions; Song Writing; Protest Music; African Drumming; Minimalism; Music for an Occasion; preparing, managing and performing in their Showcase evening.
+Current topics studied include Rhythms of the World (including Indian Classical, Samba, Calypso & West African Drumming); Conventions of Pop; New Directions (including Expressionism, Serialism & Minimalism); Protest Music, and planning, managing and performing in their own music showcase evening.

 This breadth and depth of performing, composing and listening prepares students for study at GCSE music where these skills are challenged and developed.
 We currently follow the OCR board which enables students to engage with and study a wide variety of musical styles, developing skills in performance, composition and musical analysis.
-There are three key elements to the course: Performance, Composition, and Listening & Appraising.
+There are three key elements to the course: Performing, Composing and Listening & Appraising.

 This element of the course encourages students to develop creative thinking, aesthetic sensitivity, critical awareness, self-confidence, self-motivation and their own musical interests and skills, including the ability to make music individually and in groups.
 Performance is assessed by two performances recorded throughout the course:

 - 1 solo performance (15%)

 - 1 ensemble performance (15%)